yungstarbeam1/L-SST-Language-Set-Shifting-Task/README.md

 ## The science behind it

-Cognitive set-shifting — the ability to disengage from a current mental strategy and switch to a new one — is a core component of **executive function**.
-Deficits in set-shifting are associated with:
+Cognitive set-shifting, the ability to disengage from a current mental strategy and switch to a new one, is a core component of **executive function**.

-- Obsessive-compulsive disorder (OCD)
-- Schizophrenia
-- Parkinson's disease
-- Frontal lobe lesions
-- Normal aging

 The WCST has been a gold-standard measure of this since the 1940s.
 L-SST brings it into the domain of language, opening up new research questions about how **verbal cognition and cognitive control interact**.

 ---